xuxu-wei/SUAVE/README.md

 ---

-## Key Features

-### 1. Supervised & Unsupervised Fusion

-- **Unsupervised (VAE)**: Learns a latent space representation by reconstructing input features and regularizing the latent variables using a Kullback-Leibler (KL) divergence term.
-- **Supervised (MTL)**: Incorporates label information to shape the latent space, ensuring that the learned features are informative for one or multiple prediction tasks.

-### 2. Multi-Task Learning Integration

-- **Shared Representations**: A single latent space underpins multiple related classification (or other) tasks, leveraging common data structure for efficient, joint learning.
-- **Task-Specific Heads**: Independent prediction heads are built atop the shared latent space.
-This encourages knowledge transfer among tasks and can improve predictive performance on each one.

-### 3. Flexible and Customizable Architecture

-- **Configurable Networks**: Easily adjust encoder and decoder depths, widths, and layer scaling strategies (e.g., constant, linear, geometric).
-- **Regularization Built-In**: Batch normalization and dropout help stabilize training and mitigate overfitting.

-### 4. Scikit-Learn Compatibility

-- **Seamless Integration**: The `SuaveSklearn` class is compatible with scikit-learn’s pipeline and model selection APIs.
-Perform hyperparameter tuning with `GridSearchCV` and integrate SUAVE models into complex ML workflows with minimal friction.

-### 5. Comprehensive Training Utilities

-- **Joint Objective Optimization**: Simultaneously optimizes the VAE reconstruction/KL losses and supervised cross-entropy losses.
-- **Early Stopping & LR Scheduling**: Monitors validation metrics for early stopping and dynamically adjusts learning rates to ensure stable convergence.

----

-## Example Use Cases

-- **Supervised Dimensionality Reduction**: Obtain a low-dimensional feature representation that preserves predictive signals for classification tasks.
-- **Multi-Task Classification**: Tackle multiple related outcomes (e.g., multiple mortality endpoints) within a unified model and benefit from shared latent factors.
-- **Generative Modeling & Data Insight**: Interpolate, generate synthetic samples, and visualize latent structures that capture underlying data patterns and decision boundaries.

----

 ## Installation

 **Please Note** This package requires PyTorch.
 Please install the appropriate version of PyTorch for your system using the [official PyTorch guide](https://pytorch.org/get-started/locally/).
 By default, SUAVE will detect the system environment during installation and automatically install a suitable PyTorch version, but this feature has not been thoroughly tested.